top of page

 most owners face making life-and-death decisions for pets ill

 Most people express the desire to 'die peacefully in my sleep’ but few humans, or pets, do.
+In our country, thankfully, few people have to watch another, or themselves experience, a truly natural death.
 Many worry euthanasia will be painful & wonder if it's better to ‘let nature take its course’.
-'Nature' is rarely kind.
-In our country, thankfully, few people have to watch another person, or themselves experience, a completely natural death.
+'Nature' is not always kind.
 In nature, animals live outside, in a daily struggle to survive, and where, even predators are prey, and if injured or ill, they don't linger.
+The goal of elective humane euthanasia is to speed the process as painlessly as possible.

-In pet euthanasia, (esp. when done by a veterinarian without technician support), commonly, but not always, a tranquilizer is given subcutaneously, causing at most a stinging sensation.
-When the pet is sedated, another injection is administered, usually intravenously, of a very concentrated barbiturate solution.
-The drug causes rapid & irreversible unconsciousness, & brain death & is quick, & painless.
-Your pet may vocalize, move its legs or head, breathe deeply for some time after the drug is given, & the heart may continue to beat for a time.
+In pet euthanasia, (esp. when done by a veterinarian without technician support), commonly, but not always, a tranquilizer is injected n subcutaneously, causing at most a stinging sensation.
+Once the pet is sedated, another injection is administered, usually intravenously, of a very concentrated barbiturate solution.
+The drug causes rapid & irreversible unconsciousness, & brain death.
+Depending on the pet's condition, the heart may beat for a short time, especially large dogs, may breathe deeply for some time after the drug is given.
+The limbs may stretch and the mouth move, but rarely will they vocalize.
 These are reflexes & don’t mean your pet is in pain or suffering.
 Although one needs to be careful using this term, with an anesthetic overdose, in a way, they do 'go to sleep' – never to wake.
 (Unless kept very cold, pets held for burial may show tiny muscle twitches for some time after death).
 Establishing an IV catheter, which almost always involves a larger needle, is even more difficult than simply injecting into a vein, & can be painful unless done after sedation, so unless a large volume is to be infused, it's mostly unnecessary questionably humane.

 bottom of page